 Who is eligible for a dream?

 Any child, 18 years old or younger (minimum age for fishing is 6 years and minimum age for hunting is 8 years,) who is a U.S. or Canadian citizen, has a qualifying physician-certified life-threatening illness, and has not had another hunting or fishing grant, is eligible for consideration.
-See the Who is Eligible page for more information on eligibility for specific types of dreams.
+See the Eligibility page for more information on who is eligible for specific types of dreams.

 How is it determined that a child qualifies for a dream?